Govt denies Chilean claim about TPPA signing

 "This is a very delicately balanced set of agreements and understandings, and changing some of them will simply change the balance.
 I would be very surprised if this would come forward for negotiation, but you can't completely exclude it."

 However, Simon Bridges said a number of countries were still working through the domestic approval processes required before signature.

 He said arrangements for the TPPA's signing had not yet been confirmed and further details would be announced when and if they were confirmed

 Opponents of the deal have organised a series of public meetings this month, starting with the Auckland Town Hall on January 26, followed by Wellington, Christchurch and Dunedin.

 The keynote speaker will be the director of the Washington-based Public Citizen's Global Trade Watch, Lori Wallach.

-Next story in Political: Govt ignoring Saudi executions over trade - Peters
+Next story in Politics: Govt ignoring Saudi executions over trade - Peters

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.